A Self-Reflecting Formal Language: The canonical names of objects

 For example,

 Note that $\name({x})\neq\name({y})$ whenever ${x}\neq{y}$.
-It follows that we can always recover a string from its canonical name (by removing the outer quotes).
+It follows that we can always recover an object from its canonical name (by removing the outer quotes).

-We say that a string ${c}$ is \textit{a canonical name} iff there is a string ${x}$ such that ${c}=\name({x})$.
-Note that if ${c}$ is a canonical name, then no proper initial segment of ${c}$ is a canonical name.
+We say that an object ${c}$ is \textit{a canonical name} iff there is an object ${x}$ such that ${c}=\name({x})$.
+If ${c}$ is a canonical name, then no proper initial segment of ${c}$ is a canonical name.